bx9900/mcp/src/aws-serverless-mcp-server/README.md

 ## Overview

-This MCP server enables AI assistants to build and deploy applications onto AWS Serverless using Serverless Application Model (SAM).
+This Model Context Protocol (MCP) server enables AI assistants to build and deploy applications onto AWS Serverless using Serverless Application Model (SAM).
 It implements a set of tools and resources that can be used to interact with serverless services.

 ## Features
+This MCP server acts as a bridge between MCP clients and AWS Serverless services, allowing generative AI models to create, configure, and manage Serverless resources.

 - Deploy existing web applications (fullstack, frontend, and backend) onto AWS Serverless using Lambda Web Adapter.
 - Intialize, build, and deploy Serverless Application Model (SAM) applications with SAM CLI
-- Access and logs and metrics of serverless resources
+- Retrieve and logs and metrics of serverless resources
 - Build CI/CD piplines to automate deployments
 - Get guidance on AWS Lambda use-cases, selecting an IaC framework, and deployment process onto AWS Serverless
 - Get sample SAM templates of serverless applications from Serverless Land